-Speech and language therapy can benefit individuals with a wide range of difficulties and challenges stemming from various illnesses, accidents or developmental disabilities.
-While speech-language therapy often implies that this therapy is only for those who have speech and language issues, voice, swallowing, social communication skills and cognition are also skills directly addressed.
+This therapy benefits people with a wide range of challenges that stem from developmental disabilities, injuries or illnesses.
+Speech-language therapy is not only for people who have speech and language issues; voice, social communication skills and cognition are also directly addressed.

-When you refer yourself or a loved one for speech-language therapy, the first step is to think about what you are hoping to change, modify or improve.
-You will then be screened or evaluated for services.
-During the evaluation, the SLP will discuss and assess the areas of need and develop a treatment plan to improve or restore skills.
-Each evaluation will result in a unique, carefully designed plan of care, including short and long term goals, frequency of visits and estimated length of stay.
+When you or a loved one are referred to a speech-language therapist, the first step is to think about what you are hoping to change or improve.
+Once that is known, you will then be evaluated for services.
+During the evaluation, the SLP will find the areas of need and develop a treatment plan to improve or restore your skills.
+Each evaluation will result in a carefully designed plan of care, including short- and long-term goals.

-The number of weekly sessions and length of stay vary with each individual, based on the outcome or long-term goal.
-For example, adolescents struggling with homework will focus on strategies to improve school success, where an adult who suffered a stroke will work on modified skills to live alone and manage personal affairs and an adult with Aspergers or other social communication disorder will benefit from learning “social communication rules” to resume work.
+The number of sessions will look different for each person, and it will be based on the outcome needed or a long-term goal.
+For example, teenagers who are having a hard time with homework will focus on strategies to improve school success.
+An adult who has suffered a stroke will work on communicating or modified skills to help with managing daily life.
+Whereas, an adult with Asperger’s (ASD) will benefit from learning “social communication rules” to help them succeed at work.

-Another successful method that can sometimes be brought into treatment is the implementation of routines, through checklists, structure and repetition.
-This promotes proceduralized learning and can often improve participation and independence with important daily tasks.
-With language skills, sessions may include developing language strategies, role play, rehearsal and written templates.
-Implementing computerized programs or trialing an alternative communication device may also be explored to supplement or replace language skills.
-With social communication skills, individuals with Aspergers or other social communication difficulties learn and implement social communication “rules” and establish boundaries as needed.
+Setting up routines is another method used in treatment; through checklists, structure and repetition.
+Learning with structure improves participation and independence with daily tasks.
+For language skills, sessions may include developing language strategies, role playing and rehearsal.
+Using computer programs or a communication device may also be helpful in aiding or replacing language skills.
+With social communication skills, individuals with Asperger’s (ASD) learn and implement social communication “rules” and set up boundaries as needed.